marcduiker/azure-functions-university/lessons/http.md

     name = person.Name;
     ```

+7. Change the method definition back to its asynchronous form since we're using async methods again:

+    ```csharp
+    public static async Task<IActionResult> Run(...)
+    ```
-7. Now run the function and do a POST request and submit JSON content with a `Name` property.
+8. Now run the function and do a POST request and submit JSON content with a `Name` property.
 If you're using the VSCode REST client you can use this in a .http file:

     ```http
     POST http://localhost:7071/api/HelloWorldHttpTrigger